ShaggyTech/nhtsa-api-wrapper/README.md

 There are a total of 24 different endpoints, or `Actions`, available for the NHTSA Vehicles API.

-To see how these Actions are implemented you can visit the documentation for the [NHTSA class](https://www.shaggytech.com/nhtsa-api-wrapper/module-api_NHTSA-NHTSA.html), which is a class exported by this package that implements all of individual Action wrappers.
+To see how these Actions are implemented you can visit the documentation for the [NHTSA class](https://www.shaggytech.com/nhtsa-api-wrapper/module-api_NHTSA-NHTSA.html), which is a class exported by this package that implements all of the individual Action wrapper class methods.

 ### List of Actions